top of page

 12 min read

-10 Easy One-Pot Plant-Based Meals for Family Travel Days
+10 Easy Vegan One-Pot Meals for Travel & RV Camping

+These vegan one-pot RV meals are designed for travel days and limited cleanup.
 Cooking on the road with four kids means food has to be intentional, efficient and with minimal cleanup, just as much as it is tasty and filling.
 When we travel, I turn to recipes that tolerate limited pantry and cooking space, uneven heat and little time.
 Most of these meals are one-pot, skillet-based, or no cooking at all.
-Several double as lunchbox food the next day, which matters when grocery stops are infrequent.
-I lean on pantry staples, frozen vegetables, and recipes t
+Several double as lunchbox food the next day, which matters when grocery s

 11 min read